Grow Your Blog Traffic With Tailwind Tribes

 So, while Tailwind is a paid scheduler (read my post above to find out why it’s so worth the $15 a month), Tailwind Tribes are free to use.
 (Certain limitations are included.)

-And while until now you could only join tribes by invitation only, they are now open to the wide public.
+If until now you could only join tribes by invitation only, they are now open to the wide public.
 That’s amazing news for bloggers!

 (If you want to join an exclusive community of bloggers where you can promote your own blog posts & pins to reach more people, join my Tailwind tribe below!)